lora1239/lora1239.github.io/README.md

 ---

-Date: 2024-05-08
+Date: 2004-05-30
 ---

 # Welcome to My Personal Website

 Hi there!
-I'm 罗拉, a [your profession or title] based in [your location].
-I'm passionate about [your interests] and I'm always eager to learn new things.
+I'm 罗拉, a human resource based in the team.
+I'm passionate about design and I'm always eager to learn new things.

 ## About Me

-I'm a [brief description of yourself or your work].
-I have a strong interest in [your interests] and I'm always looking for ways to [your goals].
-I'm also a big fan of [your hobbies or passions].
+I'm a student.
+I have a strong interest in design and I'm always looking for ways to [your goals].
+I'm also a big fan of cat.

 ## My Skills